WASHINGTON – The Trump administration's decision to reimpose sanctions on Iran went into effect at midnight on Tuesday.

 A statement from Trump on the reimposition of sanctions said that those failing to comply "risk severe consequences."

-- Trump administration set to reimpose painful sanctions on Iran on Monday
+- U.S. Set to Reimpose Painful Sanctions on Iran on Monday

 Trump's statement also raised the possibility of a new deal to replace the nuclear agreement: "As we continue applying maximum economic pressure on the Iranian regime, I remain open to reaching a more comprehensive deal that addresses the full range of the regime’s malign activities, including its ballistic missile program and its support for terrorism."